ChenLiu-1996/starter-hugo-academic/content/publication/preprint_num1/index.md

 ---
-title: "Segmentation with Residual Attention U-Net and an Edge-Enhancement Approach Preserves Cell Shape Features"
+title: "Deep Learning Substitutes Gadolinium in Detecting Functional and Structural Brain Lesions with MRI"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- admin
 - Nanyan Zhu
+- Dipika Sikka
+- Xinyang Feng
+- Haoran Sun
+- Xueqing Liu
+- Sabrina Gjerswold-Selleck
+- Hong-Jian Wei
+- Pavan Upadhyayula
+- Angeliki Mela
-- admin
+- Peter Canoll
-- Zakary S Singer
-- Tal Danino
+- Cheng-Chia Wu
-- Andrew F Laine
+- Andrew Laine
+- Jeffrey Lieberman
+- Frank Provenzano
+- Scott Small
 - Jia Guo

 # Author notes (optional)